Joalor64GH/ForeverUnderscore-backup/README.md

 ----------------------------------------------
 Forever Engine Underscore attempts to take on the challenge of maintaining Forever Engine Legacy while adding more features to it along the way, making a lot easier for coders to work with it.

-Contributions for further improving and expanding upon the project are and will always be appreciated.
+Suggestions and Contributions for further improving and expanding upon the project are and will always be appreciated.

 ----------------------------------------------
 # Planned Features: